MrYsLab/python_banyan/docs/banyan_gateways.md

    131	        raise NotImplementedError
 ```

-This method ***must be***  overwritten by each hardware specific OneGPiO Gateway, even if not needed.
+This method ***must be***  overwritten by each hardware-specific OneGPiO Gateway, even if not needed.
-This is to insure that you have not forgotten to implement this method.
+This is to ensure that you have not forgotten to implement this method.

 ```
    133	    def incoming_message_processing(self, topic, payload):